LambdaSharp/LambdaSharpTool/Docs/Module-Output.md

 <dd>
 The <code>Description</code> attribute specifies the description of the module's output variable.

-<i>Required</i>: No. The <code>Description</code> attribute can be omitted if the <code>Output</code> attribute matches an input or variable name.
-In that case, the description of the input/variable is used as description for the output value.
+<i>Required</i>: No. The <code>Description</code> attribute can be omitted if the <code>Output</code> attribute matches a parameter or variable name.
+In that case, the description of the parameter/variable is used as description for the output value.

 <i>Type</i>: String
 </dd>